 You are very welcome to register with the practice if you live within the practice area.
 In addition to this, we are now accepting ‘out of area’ patient registrations providing certain criteria is met.

 Patients registered at Whitstable Medical Practice will always be allocated a named GP.
 All patients will be informed of their usual GP at the point of your registration being accepted.

-Please contact reception for any further information in regards to registration.
+Please contact a Patient Coordinator for any further information in regards to registration.

 Breakdown of GP/Patient Relationship